iLCSoft/ILDConfig/StandardConfig/production/Documentation/HowToRunBgOverlay.md

   --inputFiles Examples/bbudsc_3evt/bbudsc_3evt.stdhep \
   --outputFile bbudsc_3evt.slcio \
   --compactFile $lcgeo_DIR/ILD/compact/ILD_l5_o1_v02/ILD_l5_o1_v02.xml \
-  --steeringFile DDSim/ddsim_steer.py
+  --steeringFile ddsim_steer.py
 ```

 and get the simulation output file as *bbudsc_3evt.slcio*, to be used as input for the reconstruction.

 ## Running the reconstruction with the overlay background

 To run the reconstruction with the background overlay, you need to specify which CMS energy you want to use and where the simulated background files are located.
-The expected number of background events for each CMS energy can be found in the *Overlay/Overlay.xml* steering file.
+The expected number of background events for each CMS energy can be found in the *Overlay* directory in different files.
 Assuming that all the produced background samples located in the directory

 */nfs/dust/ilc/group/ild/eteremi/SIM/bg/*